 The Hams Bluff Lighthouse Trail: What to Bring

 A few prerequisite items before finding your way to the Hams Bluff Lighthouse hike.

 Rent a car if you’re on the island for more than a weekend.
 There’s so much to do in St Croix and having a car is your best option for getting around the island.
 The Hams Bluff Lighthouse is on the northwest corner of St Croix, so it’s a long ride from Christiansted.
 A taxi could drop you off, but you’ll have to call another and wait for it to arrive after you finish your hike.
 Not ideal.

 This is not a difficult hike but the way to the lighthouse is mostly uphill.
 Highly recommend real shoes, not flip flops.
 There’s no water crossings and it’s easier to hike uphill in shoes with grip, whether that’s sneakers, hiking sandals, or hiking boots.

 3. Bug spray

 Amazing views are meant to be shared!
 The best camera is the one you have in your hand.
 Cell phones have pretty decent cameras nowadays, and let’s be honest, how many of you go anywhere without your phone?
-A good DSLR is recommended for capturing trickier shots, like the faint outlines of St Thomas and St John on the horizon.
+A good DSLR is better for capturing trickier shots, like the faint outlines of St Thomas and St John on the horizon!